 The successful implementation of a Twinning project requires the commitment of two Project Leaders, appointed in the MS and the BC administrations respectively.
+In case of a consortium, the Junior partner(s) will designate their Junior MS project leader(s) who shall report to the lead MS PL according to the provisions of the consortium mandate (see Annex A8).

 Every Twinning project includes a MS Project Leader, who continues to work in his/her MS administration but who devotes a portion of his/her time to conceiving, supervising and co-ordinating the overall thrust of the project.
-The MS Project Leader should be a high-ranking official commensurate with the requirement for an operational dialogue and backing at political level.
-The MS Project Leader is not an Adviser, s/he directs the implementation of the project.
-S/he is always complemented by at least one full-time expert, known as the Resident Twinning Adviser (RTA), from a MS to work on a day-to-day basis with the beneficiary administration in the BC and accompany the implementation of the Twinning project.
-The RTA is the backbone of a Twinning project.
+The MS Project Leader should be a high-ranking civil servant or equivalent staff commensurate with the requirement for an operational dialogue and backing at political level, therefore he/she can not come from an ad hoc mandated body.
+The MS Project Leader is not an adviser, he/she directs the implementation of the project.
+He/she is always complemented by at least one full-time expert from a MS, known as the Resident Twinning Adviser (RTA), to work on a day-to-day basis with the beneficiary administration in the BC and accompany the implementation of the Twinning project.
+The RTA is the backbone of a Twinning project throughout the entire duration of the implementation period of the Action.
+He or she is supported in his or her MS administration for logistics, accounting and administrative tasks.
+This support should allow the RTA to concentrate on the essence of the project.

 In addition, a BC Project Leader is needed in each Twinning project.
-S/he acts as the counterpart of the MS Project Leader and ensures in close co-operation the overall steering and co-ordination of the project.
-S/he is likewise expected to be a high ranking official in the BC administration, who is in a position to operate at the appropriate political level The role of the BC Project Leader and the RTA counterpart in the Beneficiary administration are complementary.
+He/she acts as the counterpart of the MS Project Leader and ensures in close co-operation the overall steering and co-ordination of the project.
+He/she is likewise expected to be a high ranking official in the BC administration, who is in a position to operate at the appropriate political level The role of the BC Project Leader and the RTA counterpart in the beneficiary administration are complementary.